On a possible effective four-boson interaction and its implications at the upgraded LHC: Weinberg mixing angle and the fine structure constant

-Then, following the reasoning of the approach (see, {\it e.g.}~\cite{AZ11T,ABOOK}), we assume, that the Higgs scalar corresponds to a bound state consisting of a complete set of fundamental particles.
-Here we study the wouldbe effective interaction~(\ref{eq:LeffWZ},\ref{eq:intG}) of the electroweak bosons, so we take into account just these bosons as constituents of the Higgs scalar.
-This assumption is carried out provided corresponding Bethe-Salpeter equations for this bound state being fulfilled.
-There are two equations because constituents are either $W^a\,W^a$ or $Z\,Z$.
-These equations are graphically presented in the two rows of FIG.~\ref{fig:BSWZ}.

-Calculations are performed in the unitary gauge.
-All power divergences in single SM terms of course properly cancel.
-In approximation of sufficiently large cut-off $\Lambda$ these equations have the following form with notations ~(\ref{eq:CompWBL},\ref{eq:CompWB})
+Then, following the reasoning of the approach, we assume, that the Higgs scalar corresponds to a bound state consisting of a complete set of fundamental particles.
+Here we study the wouldbe effective interaction~(\ref{eq:LeffWZ}, \ref{eq:intG}) of the electroweak bosons, so we take into account just these bosons as constituents of the Higgs scalar.
+There are two Bethe-Salpeter equations for this bound state, because constituents are either $W^a\,W^a$ or $Z\,Z$.
+These equations are presented in the two rows of Fig.~\ref{fig:NJLBS3}.
+In approximation of very large cut-off $\Lambda$ these equations have the following form with notations of~(\ref{eq:CompWB})

-We would draw attention to definitions of the running electro-weak coupling $\alpha_{ew}$ and the electromagnetic one $\alpha$.
-Here we have used the standard one-loop evolution formulas for these running couplings with number of flavors $N_f = 6$.
-We have also applied the well known relation $M_W = \cos \theta_W\,M_Z$.